-- Show students the ABMC World War II: A Visual History Japanese Attack Pearl Harbor video and read the excerpt that accompanies the video. - Ask the students, What emotions and reactions do you think Americans had following the attack on Pearl Harbor? - Show students the "What If?"
+- Show students the "What If?"
 Radar Operation on the Day of the Pearl Harbor Attack video filmed at the Pacific Aviation Museum. - Ask the students, Why was the attack a surprise?
-If the attack on Pearl Harbor happened today, what technology could be used to warn our military and citizens? - Distribute copies of the RADAR Plot from Station Opana, Pearl Harbor, Hawaii, 1941 for students to analyze. - Ask pairs to analyze the document and respond to the following questions: - What words/dates stand out to you on this document? - What are the numbers throughout the document? - Who do you think created this document? - Why do you think this document was created?
-What is the significance of this document? - Summarize this document in two or three sentences. - O Discuss student answers to the questions in a whole class discussion. - Teacher Tip: Explain to students that this document is the actual RADAR plot from the detection station at Opana Point in Oahu, Hawaii from the day Pearl Harbor was attacked.
-This plot was used in a Congressional committee meeting as evidence in the investigation of the attack. - Move students into pairs and distribute a copy of A Closer Look at RADAR during World War II Handout and RADAR in World War II Graphic Organizer to each pair. - Ask each pair to analyze the various ways the invention of RADAR was used in World War II and complete the graphic organizer. - Show students the Conquest of the Night video. - Ask students, How did the invention and use of RADAR technology alter the outcome of the war in the Pacific? - Teacher Tip: Use this discussion time to review the graphic organizer pairs completed and discuss the propaganda video. - Close the lesson by telling students that tomorrow they will have the opportunity to learn the science and math behind RADAR plotting and that they will be working in teams to plot an attack on an enemy convoy.
+If the attack on Pearl Harbor happened today, what technology could be used to warn our military and citizens? - Distribute copies of the RADAR Plot from Station Opana, Pearl Harbor, Hawaii, 1941 for students to analyze. - ^o Ask pairs to analyze the document and respond to the following questions: - What words/dates stand out to you on this document? - What are the numbers throughout the document? - Who do you think created this document? - Why do you think this document was created?
+What is the significance of this document? - Summarize this document in two or three sentences. - ^o Discuss student answers to the questions in a whole class discussion. - Teacher Tip: Explain to students that this document is the actual RADAR plot from the detection station at Opana Point in Oahu, Hawaii from the day Pearl Harbor was attacked.
+This plot was used in a Congressional committee meeting as evidence in the investigation of the attack. - Move students into pairs and distribute a copy of A Closer Look at RADAR during World War II Handout and RADAR in World War II Graphic Organizer to each pair. - Ask each pair to analyze the various ways the invention of RADAR was used in World War II and complete the graphic organizer. - Show students the Conquest of the Night video. - Ask students, How did the invention and use of RADAR technology alter the outcome of the war in the Pacific? - Teacher Tip: Use this discussion time to review the graphic organizer pairs completed and discuss the propaganda video. - Close the lesson by telling students that tomorrow they will have the opportunity to learn the science and math behind RADAR plotting and that they will be working in teams to plot an attack on an enemy convoy. - as time elapses.